satumk/trywithkids/README.md

 user passwords that are stored in the same device.
 From the security -point of view this is not wise, but from the teacher's point of view, this is almost a must as they need to help students login very frequently.
 Passwords should be salted and hashed.
+However, they will not be at this time.

 ## Known bugs at this time:
 - listview scrolls also horizontally.
 Content should be wrapped.